 Net operating revenues increased by 4.9% to approximately \$12.4 billion for the year ended December 31, 2021, from approximately \$11.8 billion for the year ended December 31, 2020.
 Net operating revenues on a same-store basis from hospitals that were operated throughout both periods increased \$1.4 billion, or 12.5%, during the year ended December 31, 2021, as compared to the year ended December 31, 2020.
 The increase in same-store net operating revenues was primarily due to increased volumes and higher acuity during 2021.
 Non-same-store net operating revenues decreased \$794 million during the year ended December 31, 2021, in comparison to the prior year period, with the decrease attributable primarily to the divestiture of hospitals during 2020 and 2021.
-On a consolidated basis, inpatient admissions decreased by 5.9% during the year ended December 31, 2021 as compared to the year ended December 31, 2021 as compared to the year ended December 31, 2020.
+On a consolidated basis, inpatient admissions decreased by 5.9% during the year ended December 31, 2021 as compared to the year ended December 31, 2020.
+Also on a consolidated basis, adjusted admissions decreased by 2.3% during the year ended December 31, 2021 as compared to the year ended December 31, 2020.
 On a same-store basis, net operating revenues per adjusted admission increased 6.3%, while inpatient admissions increased by 2.2% and adjusted admissions increased by 5.9% for the year ended December 31, 2021, compared to the year ended December 31, 2020.

 All operating expense calculations, as a percentage of net operating revenues, were impacted by the net effect of divestitures and the aforementioned increase in same-store net operating revenues.
 Operating costs and expenses, as a percentage of net operating revenues, decreased from 90.4% during the year ended December 31, 2020 to 88.7% during the year ended December 31, 2021.
 Operating costs and expenses, excluding depreciation and amortization and impairment and (gain) loss on sale of businesses, as a percentage of net operating revenues, decreased from 85.3% for the year ended December 31, 2020 to 84.1% for the year ended December 31, 2021.
 Salaries and benefits decreased as a percentage of net operating revenues from 45.9% for the year ended December 31, 2020 to 42.4% for the year ended December 31, 2021.
 Supplies, as a percentage of net operating revenues, decreased from 16.6% for the year ended December 31, 2020 to 16.5% for the year ended December 31, 2021.
 Other operating expenses, as a percentage of net operating revenues, decreased from 25.1% for the year ended December 31, 2020 to 23.9% for the year ended December 31, 2021.
-Lease cost and rent, as a percentage of net operating revenues, decreased from 2.8% for the year ended December 31, 2020 to 2.5% for the year ended December 31, 2021.
-Pandemic relief funds, as a percentage of net operating revenues, were (1.2)% for the year ended December 31, 2021, compared to (5.1)% for the year ended December 31, 2020.
-The decreases in salaries and benefits, supplies and lease cost and rent, as a percentage of net operating revenues, during the year ended December 31, 2021 compared to December 31, 2020 is primarily due to the impact of the COVID-19 pandemic on net operating revenues in 2020.
+Lease cost and rent, as a percentage of net operating revenues, decreased from 25.1% for the year ended December 31, 2020.
+The decreases in salaries and benefits, supplies and lease cost and rent, as a percentage of net operating revenues, during the year ended December 31, 2021.
+Compared to (5.1)% for the year ended December 31, 2020.
+The decreases in salaries and benefits, supplies and lease cost and rent, as a percentage of net operating revenues, during the year ended December 31, 2021.
+Compared to (5.1)% for the year ended December 31, 2020.
+The decreases in salaries and benefits, supplies and lease cost and rent, as a percentage of net operating revenues, during the year ended December 31, 2020.
+The decreases in salaries and benefits, supplies and lease cost and rent, as a percentage of net operating revenues, during the year ended December 31, 2020.
+The decreases in salari